Top 7 Criteria to Look For When Shopping for a BI Tool

 More importantly, advanced BI platforms allow you to customize interactions so you can reach outside of analytics back into other applications.
 Clicking on a bar in a graph of hot prospects, for example, might let you immediately see the list of prospects inside your CRM.
 This is embedded analytics at its best, but rather than embedding a dashboard inside an application, you create a natural pathway of analysis that leads to direct actions.

 If you want to watch people quickly lose interest in your reports and dashboards, design them to be slow.
 Within days, nobody will use them.
 Performance must be a key feature.
 And, when performance is poor, it’s hard to determine the cause of the problem.
-Is the dashboard slow because of the data, the platform, the database, or the user’s laptop or the network?
+Is the dashboard slow because of the data, the platform, the database, the user’s laptop, or the network?
 These are not always easy factors to identify.
 A solid BI platform must be stable and must consistently perform with reasonable speed.

 Ease of Use

 Ease of use might not be a simple thing to measure, since what is easy for one might not be easy for another, but a basic level of accessible features is a must for any successful BI platform.
-With proper training, can a business user build their own dashboards?
+With proper training, can business users build their own dashboards?
 Can they add their own data and create better insights?
 Are they able to publish and share quickly?
 Can they collaborate with others and comment and annotate carts, data, or other elements?
 These and potentially many others may be things to look for in a BI Platform.

-Device-Independence Mobile phones, tablets, laptops, notebooks, desktops, large screen TVs, HD and 4K, Firefox, Chrome, Internet Explorer (still!), Edge, Opera, and Safari, Windows, Mac—and the list goes on.
+Mobile phones, tablets, laptops, notebooks, desktops, large screen TVs, HD and 4K, Firefox, Chrome, Internet Explorer (still!), Edge, Opera, and Safari, Windows, Mac—and the list goes on.
 The world of devices has exploded, and a BI platform with any longevity will need to support all the devices, outputs, and computing platforms that a business works with, now and in the future.
 Your dashboards need to be accessed and seen in many formats, sizes, and resolutions, over mobile networks or high-speed fiber networks.

 Criterion #6: Your BI tool should be fully automated.
 You should be able to schedule data refreshes, alerts on your critical data and KPIs, and dashboards delivery or exports.